Russia's Aeroflot posts first quarterly profit in two years

 Nov 29 (Reuters) - Russia's flagship airline Aeroflot AFLT.MM reported on Monday its first quarterly net profit since 2019 as a recovery of domestic and international traffic accelerated.

+Aeroflot's domestic traffic has grown as Russia refrained from imposing a complete lockdown during a new wave of infections.

-During the third quarter, Aeroflot's passenger numbers on the domestic market were 27.4% higher than the same period in 2019, the company said.
+In the third quarter, Aeroflot's passenger numbers on the domestic market were 27.4% higher than the same period in 2019, before the pandemic.

+"We also took maximum advantage of the gradual lifting of restrictions in the international segment, and this also had a significant positive impact on the results," Andrey Chikhanchin, Aeroflot’s Deputy CEO for Commerce and Finance, said.

+Berenberg analysts said on Monday new lockdowns in parts of Europe and the spread of the new Omicron coronavirus variant threatened the global recovery in air travel.

 ($1 = 74.9610 roubles)